intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Model/phi-3-vision/README.md

 What is in the image?
- The image shows a child holding a white teddy bear dressed in a pink dress.
+ The image shows a young girl holding a white teddy bear.
+She is wearing a pink dress with a heart on it.
+The background includes a stone
 ```

 The sample input image is (which is fetched from [COCO dataset](https://cocodataset.org/#explore?id=264959)):